Information on Our New Class of Shares

 On January 29, 2014, our Board of Directors approved the issuance of the Class C stock dividend and set March 27, 2014 as the record date.
 The Class C stock dividend had an April 2, 2014 issuance date, and shares began trading on April 3, 2014.

 Mechanics of Issuance

-When the dividend is issued:
+After the stock dividend was issued:

-- the new Class C capital stock will trade on the NASDAQ Global Select Market under the original symbol GOOG
+- the new Class C stock will trade on the NASDAQ Global Select Market under the original symbol GOOG

 Impact to Google’s Financial Statements

 Do you expect to take any accounting charge as a result of this dividend?

 We did not record an accounting charge as a result of the dividend issuance.
 The issuance of Class C shares resulted in a reduction of retained earnings and an increase in common stock.
 There was no change to the net equity of Google as a result of the Class C issuance.